AndreasTraut/Machine-Learning-with-Python/README.md

 - did a prediction on a subset of the testing dataset and did a side-by-side comparison of prediction and true value
 - performed a prediction on the testing dataset and calculated the mean-squared error

+**The conclusion of this machine learning example is** obvious: it is rather not possible to predict the "Revenue" based on the available information (the most useful numerical features were "year", "score", ... and the other categorical like "genre" don't seem to have much more added value in my opinion).

 Please find the complete Jupyter Notebook here:

 https://github.com/AndreasTraut/Machine-Learning-with-Python/blob/master/Movies%20Machine%20Learning%20-%20Predict%20NaNs.ipynb

-## 2. Step-by-step Python-Code for Machine Learning
+## 2. Step-by-step Python-Code for Machine Learning"

-As Jupyter Notebooks are not always the best environment for Python coding (e.g. Debugging), I extracted the most essential parts of Chapter 2 of Aurelien Geron "Machine Learning with Scikit-Learn & Tensorflow", sorted and arranged the code fragments slightly and created the following structured Python code for being used for example in Spyder (https://www.spyder-ide.org/).
+As Jupyter Notebooks are not always the best environment for Python coding (e.g. Debugging), I extracted the most essential parts of Chapter 2 of Aurelien Geron "Machine Learning with Scikit-Learn & Tensorflow", sorted and arranged the code fragments slightly and created the following structured Python code for being used for example in the [Spyder-IDE](https://www.spyder-ide.org/).
 The structure of the Python code is a bit similar to the steps, which I followed in the Jupyter Notebooks above and are as follows (you will find these sections also in the ".py" file):

+### 2.1 Using "scikit-learn"

- 1. create index:
+ 1. create index
 	 1.1 Alternative 1: generate id with static data
 	 1.2 Alternative 2: generate stratified sampling
 	 1.3 verify if stratified example is good

  2. Discover and visualize the data to gain insights

  3. prepare for Machine Learning
 	 3.1 find all NULL-values
 	 3.2 remove all NULL-values